OUR CONSERVATION & SUSTAINABILITY REPORT

-I do not sell rare or endangered animals of any kind and have a strict criteria for what I offer in my shop.
-I will not sell preserved mammals, reptiles or amphibians that have become popular recently on EBAY, ETSY and brick-and-mortar oddities stores.
-There is overwhelming evidence most of these creatures are taken illegally from the wild.
-For example, the phrase “ethically sourced” appears on many listings of dead bats for sale but almost all are illegally taken from the wild.
-Be careful of stores that sell these items and make such claims.
+I do not sell rare or endangered plants or animals of any kind and have strict criteria for what I offer.
+I do not sell preserved mammals, reptiles or amphibians.
+There is a great deal of evidence many are taken illegally from the wild and the market is hard to regulate.
+For example, almost all preserved BATS sold online are illegally taken.

 WHAT SPECIMENS WE DO SELL:

-Ethically sourced museum quality specimens that come from butterfly farms, insect ranches or independent breeders.
-Learn more about this at bottom of page.
+Ethically sourced museum-quality specimens that come from butterfly farms, insect ranches or independent breeders.
+Learn more about this process below.
 We are licensed with US Fish & Wildlife Service and comply with all US and International Import/Export Laws.